mrfresh382/app_wsgi/README.md

 sudo apt-get install python-psycopg2 sudo apt-get install libpq-dev
 ```
 6. It would be advisable to setup a grader and student user as soon as possible incase you get locked out of the ubuntu account.
 I followed the Linux Security course lessons to create these user accounts and created SSH keypairs to login remotely using PuTTY on my local PC.
+Enable root access for user grader by updating /etc/sudoers file.
 7. Disable remote root login and password login by adding directives to `/etc/ssh/sshd_config`:
 ```
 PasswordAuthentication no